yucelzeynep/Task-estimation-from-activity-logs/README.md

 The main_benchmark.py routine applies the association rules on the actions for  estimating the tasks.
 The list of -definitions- of association rules and the functions which apply those rules on the actions can be found in tools_rule.py.

-For a more detailed analysis together with a comparison with the proposed method, is implemented in main_proposed.py.
+For a more detailed analysis together with a comparison with the proposed method, see main_proposed.py.

 ###### Proposed Bayesian estimation method
 The main_benchmark.py routine implements the proposed Bayesian scheme.
 Several variation of it, for instance non-/hierarchical, as well as assuming different relevance characteristics or in/dependence relations between descriptors, can be realized by setting the relating hyper-parameters in params.py file.